Updated: November 2023

-Encourage sales with a purpose
+Encourage Sales with a Purpose

-As I mentioned in my introduction, your audience is more mindful than ever.
 How can you combine a sale with a great message you can share about your brand?
 Especially when tying your campaign with social media, in addition to conversion metrics, you might also want to set goals for brand awareness.

 In 2019, Just Eat partnered with the charity FoodCycle this Black Friday, a company that serves meals from unwanted food across the UK, preventing waste.
-For every Just Eat order made on Black Friday, the company also donated 50p to the charity and ultimately raised over £250,000.
+For every Just Eat order made on Black Friday, the company also donated 50p to the charity and raised over £250,000.